 Evidence before this study

-According to WHO (2020), noncommunicable diseases (NCDs) are a major and increasing burden in the South-East Asia Region (SEARs), causing 62% of all deaths, or 9 million people.
+According to WHO (2020), noncommunicable diseases (NCDs) are a major and increasing burden in the South-East Asia Regions (SEARs), causing 62% of all deaths, or 9 million people.
 Premature mortality from NCDs, occurring before age 70, is particularly concerning.
 In 2021, NCDs accounted for approximately two-thirds of all deaths in WHO SEARs, with half of these fatalities occurring among individuals aged 30–69 years.
 By 2021, ten countries in the region had developed comprehensive national action plans for NCDs, aligning with Sustainable Development Goal (SDG) 3.4, which targets a 33.3% reduction in premature NCD mortality by 2030.

 A PubMed search on December 31, 2023, using terms related to NCDs and Southeast Asia, found studies limited to specific areas and NCDs among the adult population in South and Southeast Asia.
 However, no study provided both a country-wise comparison and a pooled analysis to represent the regional scenario and associated risk factors.
 This study aims to examine the epidemiological patterns and determinants of behavioral and biological risk factors for several NCDs, using both country-wise and pooled data in SEAR.